Klipper3d/klipper/docs/Config_Reference.md

 #index:
 #   Position where an item needs to be inserted in list.
 By default
 #   the item is added at the end.
+#event_sender:
+#   The menu item emits the event only if the sender name of the event
+#   is specified.
+Events are used internally to interact with event listeners.
+#   The default is empty.
+This parameter is optional.

 #[menu some_list]
 #type: list